cnobile2012/Python-TFT/README.rst

 Building a package for MicroPython would look similar to the following.
-The package will build for the *ILI9225* chip the curses screen will appear for choosing fonts and all doc strings, comments, and extra linefeeds will be removed to save space on the MCU.
+The package will build for the *ILI9225* chip the curses screen will appear for choosing fonts and all doc strings, comments, and extra line-feeds will be removed to save space on the MCU.

 .. code-block:: console